-Cooperating Non-Members of WCPFC (2024) Country Code Participatory Rights Curacao CW/CUW Limited to carrier vessels to engage in transhipment activities in the Convention area.
-Ecuador EC / ECU Limited to purse seine fishing, with no participatory rights for fishing on the high seas for highly migratory fish stocks in the CA. Fishing is to be in accordance with paragraph 12 of CMM 2019-01 and CMM 2023-01 or its replacement measure.
-El Salvador SV / SLV Limited to purse seine fishing only.
-The total level of effort by purse seine vessels of El Salvador on the high seas shall not exceed 29 days in the CA. fishing capacity is to be in accordance with paragraph 12 of CMM 2019-01 and CMM 2023-01 or its replacement measure.
-Nicaragua: NI / NIC Limited to purse seine fishing for one vessel, no participatory rights for fishing on the high seas in the CA. Fishing capacity is to be in accordance with paragraph 12 of CMM 2019-01 and CMM 2023-01 or its replacement measure.

-Cooperating Non-Members of WCPFC (2024) Country Country Country Panama: PA / PAN Limited to the provision of carrier and bunker vessels.
-Panama's participatory rights also apply to vessels that supply food, water and spare parts to carrier vessels that engage in transhipment activities, provided that these vessels do not engage in activities supporting fishing vessels, including providing and/or servicing FADs.
-Thailand: TH / THA Limited to the provision of carrier and bunker vessels only.
-Vietnam: VN / VNM Limited to the provision of carrier and bunker vessels only.
+Cooperating Non-Members of WCPFC (2025) Country Code Participatory Rights Bahamas BS The participatory rights of Bahamas are limited to carrier vessels to engage in transhipment activities in the Convention area.
+Curacao CW / CUW Limited to carrier vessels to engage in transhipment activities in the Convention area.
+Ecuador EC / ECU The participatory rights of Ecuador for fishing in the WCPO are limited to purse seine fishing, with no participatory rights for fishing on the high seas for highly migratory fish stocks in the Convention Area.
+Any introduction of purse seine fishing capacity is to be in accordance with paragraph 12 of CMM 2019-01 and CMM 2021-01 or its replacement measure El Salvador SV / SLV El Salvador: The participatory rights of El Salvador for fishing in the WCPO are limited to purse seine fishing only.
+The total level of effort by purse seine vessels of El Salvador on the high seas shall not exceed 29 days in the Convention Area.
+Any introduction of purse seine fishing capacity is to be in accordance with paragraph 12 of CMM 2019-01 and CMM 2021-01 or its replacement measure2023-01 or its replacement measure.
+Liberia: LR The participatory rights of Liberia are limited to carrier vessels to engage in transhipment activities in the Convention area.
+Panama: ΡΑ The participatory rights of Panama in the WCPO are limited to the provision of carrier and bunker vessels.
+Panama's participatory rights also apply to vessels that supply food, water and spare parts to carrier vessels that engage in transhipment activities, provided that these vessels do not engage in activities supporting fishing vessels, including providing and/or servicing FADs Thailand: TH The participatory rights of Thailand in the WCPO are limited to the provision of carrier and bunker vessels only.
+Vietnam: VN The participatory rights of Vietnam in the WCPO are limited to the provision of carrier and bunker vessels only.

-WCPFC AUTHORISED REGIONAL OBSERVER PROGRAMMES
+WCPFC AUTHORISED REGIONAL OBSERVER PROGRAMMES (ROP)